 It is proposed that secondary places will merely be funded from "financial contributions secondary school provision" to meet the needs generated by the development (PfE, not acceptable and will only provide a short term solution.
-The Elton High School in V oversubscribed by 175 places in 2021 and the furthest distance offered from the school //3 of a mile Distribution of places in Bury secondary schools for September 2021.
-If that the Walshaw site will yield an additional 175 secondary age pupils, a more perma an additional secondary school in the locality as well as the proposed secondary school area as they move through the education system.
+The Elton High School in voversubscribed by 175 places in 2021 and the furthest distance offered from the school of a mile Distribution of places in Bury secondary schools for September 2021.
+It that the Walshaw site will yield an additional 175 secondary age pupils, a more perman additional secondary school in the locality as well as the proposed secondary school of them in the immediate area and for the additional primary age area as they move through the education system.